dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 K_d\approx0.112.
 $$

-The fixed evaluation batch showed approximately $35.6%-35.9%$ improvement relative to the baseline for the four final iterates.
+The fixed evaluation batch showed approximately $35.6\%-35.9\%$ improvement relative to the baseline for the four final iterates.

 The projected-gradient mapping decreased during optimization.

-However, the final projected-gradient norms remain substantially above the predefined stationarity tolerance.
+However, the final projected-gradient norms remain above the predefined stationarity tolerance.

 Therefore:

-«The optimization is reported as a successful numerical improvement procedure, not as a proof of convergence to a stationary point or global optimum.»
+> The optimization is reported as a successful numerical improvement procedure, not as a proof of convergence to a stationary point or global optimum.

-Status: "PASS"
+**Status: `PASS`**

 ---

-16. Independent Out-of-Sample Evaluation
+## 15. Independent Out-of-Sample Evaluation

-V8 — Frozen Candidate Evaluation
+### V8 — Frozen Candidate Evaluation

 After the optimization stage, the candidate controller is frozen before the independent evaluation.